Franklin Grand Isle Bookmobile

 Vermont Humanities Council

-Vermont Humanities Council Humanities Camps are week-long summer day “camps” that engage at-risk middle school students in fun, rewarding educational programs.
-Held at 10-14 middle schools each summer, they are run by two teachers at each school; the schools’ teachers identify the students who attend.
-A set of books on the camp’s chosen theme (1 of 3 options each year) is the basis of the week’s activities; they are the students’ to keep.
-Students rave about the camps; they are, for some students, the first positive interaction with reading, school, and learning itself.
-Not only do the camps strengthen reading and self-expression, they also change students’ attitudes dramatically about reading, learning, school, and themselves as learners.
+Vermont Humanities Camps are week-long summer day programs that engage at-risk middle school students in fun, rewarding educational activities.
+Held at approximately 14 middle schools each summer, they are run by two teachers at each school who recruit students that may struggle with reading or learning in a traditional classroom.
+Students rave about the camps; they are, for some students, their first positive interaction with reading, school, and perhaps with learning itself.
+Not only do the camps strengthen reading and self-expression, they also change students’ attitudes dramatically about reading, learning, school, and self-identification as learners.
+The camps are free for parents and provide food for students.